PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: Conclusion

 \section{Conclusion}

-The PEPit package, briefly described in this paper, aims at providing a simplified access to worst-case analyses of first-order optimization methods in \verb?python?.
-For doing that, it implements the performance estimation approach while allowing to avoid the possibly heavy semidefinite programming modeling steps.
-The first version of the package already contains about $50$ examples of first-order methods that can be analyzed through this framework.
-Those examples allow either reproducing or tightening, numerically, known worst-case analyses, or to provide new ones depending on the particular method and problem class at hand.
+The \textsc{PEPit} package, briefly described in this paper, aims at providing simplified access to worst-case analyses of first-order optimization methods in \textsc{python}.
+To achieve this goal, \textsc{PEPit} implements the performance estimation approach while allowing to avoid the possibly heavy semidefinite programming modeling steps.
+The first version of the package already contains about $75$ examples of first-order methods that can be analyzed through this framework.
+Those examples allow either reproducing or tightening, numerically, known worst-case analyses or provide new ones depending on the particular method and problem class at hand.

-Overall, we believe that this package allows to quickly (in)validate proofs (step towards reproducible theory) which should help both the development and the review process in optimization.
+Overall, we believe that this package allows quick (in)validations of proofs (a step towards reproducible theory) which should help both the development and the review process in optimization.
 We also argue that this is a nice pedagogical tool for learning algorithms together with their worst-case properties just by playing with them.
-Possible extensions under consideration for future versions include an option for searching for Lyapunov (or potential/energy) functions, as well as a numerical proof assistant, and to incorporate recent extensions of PEP/IQCs to distributed and decentralized optimization~\citep{sundararajan2020analysis,colla2021automated}.
+Possible extensions under consideration for future versions include an option for searching for Lyapunov (or potential/energy) functions~\cite{taylor19bach,taylor2018lyapunov,upadhyaya2023automated}, for disproving convergence~\cite{goujaud2023counter}, as well as a numerical proof assistant, and to incorporate recent extensions of PEP/IQCs to distributed and decentralized optimization~\cite{sundararajan2020analysis,colla2021automated}.

-\acks{The work of B. Goujaud and A. Dieuleveut is partially supported by ANR-19-CHIA-0002-01/chaire SCAI, and Hi!Paris.
-A. Taylor acknowledges support from the European Research Council (grant SEQUOIA 724063).
-This work was partly funded by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).}

 0.2in